 A blog post written by co-director of the project, Professor Adrian Bingham, introduces the story of the Pit Camps within the wider story of miners’ late-twentieth-century struggle against pit closures: http://www.historymatters.group.shef.ac.uk/battle-orgreave-30-years-on-stories-waiting-told/

-- Collate the archive material available: photos, letters, newspaper articles, films, etc., to ensure it is accessible to as many people as possible.
+- Collated the SWAPC’s archive material including: photos, letters, newspaper articles, films, etc., to ensure it is accessible to as many people as possible.

-- Collect and tell the stories of those involved, as far as possible, in their own words.
+- Collected oral histories and told the stories of those involved, as far as possible, in their own words.
 This includes Pit Camp participants, visitors to the pit camp, including miners, school children, artists.

-- Explore the relevance and understanding of the ‘story’ for the present day, for future activism, and the impact of the pit camp upon participants and people in the wider Dearne Valley region
+- Explored the relevance and understanding of the ‘story’ for the present day, for future activism, and the impact of the pit camp upon participants and people in the wider Dearne Valley region

-- Contribute to the history and heritage of the Dearne Valley Region.
+- Contributed to the history and heritage of the Dearne Valley Region.

-- Ensure that all materials are accessible to future generations.
+- Ensured that all materials are accessible to future generations.

 The Houghton Main Pit Camp was only one of seven pit camps set up to protest the closure of the deep mines.
-The project will bring to life a forgotten protest, but one which shaped the experiences of the women who participated in the Pit Camps, affected the lives of people living in the area, and contributed to the history of the region.
+The project has brought to life a forgotten protest, but one which shaped the experiences of the women who participated in the Pit Camps, affected the lives of people living in the area, and contributed to the history of the region.

 This project is led by Caroline Poland and Flis Callow, and supported by Gary Rivett, co-director of Stories of Activism, Department of History, University of Sheffield.